kosli-dev/code-review-demo/scenarios.md

     merge feature id: "m1" tag: "1.0.1"
 ```

-# S7: 2 PRs with reviewers different from committers
+# S7: Two PRs with approvers different from committers

 #### Given

-- Alice is a committer and an approver
+- Sami is a committer and an approver
-- and Bob is a reviewer and an approver
+- and Faye is a committer and an approver
 - and tag `1.0.0` is a trusted baseline

 #### When

-- Alice commits `c2` on `feature/A`
+- Sami commits `c2` on `feature/A`
-- and Alice raises a pull request for `feature/A` to be merged into `main`
+- and Sami raises a pull request for `feature/A` to be merged into `main`
-- and Bob approves and merges the pull request, creating merge commit `m1`
+- and Faye approves and merges the pull request, creating merge commit `m1`
-- and Bob commits `c3` on `feature/B`
+- and Faye commits `c3` on `feature/B`
-- and Bob raises a pull request for `feature/B` to be merged into `main`
+- and Faye raises a pull request for `feature/B` to be merged into `main`
-- and Alice approves and merges the pull request, creating merge commit `m2`
+- and Sami approves and merges the pull request, creating merge commit `m2`

 #### Then